artemis-yl/artemis-yl.github.io/index.md

 # Hi, I'm Yulim
 I am a recent Mechanical Engineering graduate from Univeristy of Toronto.
 I minored in Robotics & Mechatronics, and also specialized in Solid Mechanics.

+I have interned for a year with Isowater, creating CAD models and building chemical process systems.

+[comment]: # ( More details on what i was at iso?? )

 As a U of T student, I have worked with:
 - Blue Sky Solar Racing to fabricate the carbon fiber chassis and to machine structs.
 - Formula SAE to machine various parts.

-I have also interned for a year with Isowater creating CAD models and building chemical process systems.

-[comment]: # ( More details on what i was at iso?? )

 Checkout my [Portfolio](/CAD_Portfolio.md) to see the models and drawings I have made.

-Otherwise look over the various [Projects](category/projects.md) I have done for more detailed descriptions of my past work.
+Otherwise look over at my [Projects](category/projects.md) for more detailed descriptions of my past work.

 [comment]: # ( Add link to outside???? )